to announce my

 The woodpecker seemed determined to find a place to alight successfully.
 It circled around the feeder over and over, trying to grab hold of one side, then another.
 I soon found myself cheering it on, whispering under my breath, “you can do it!”
 But after many awkward attempts it still wasn't able to grasp the bar securely enough to keep from slipping off.

-After exhausting all of its options, the woodpecker finally flew back into the trees.
-Grasping securely onto a tree trunk, it pecked into the bark, pulled out a grub, and gobbled it up.
+After exhausting all of its options, the woodpecker finally flew back into the trees where, grasped securely onto a tree trunk, it pecked into the bark, pulled out a grub, and gobbled it up.

 Through my books, I hope to engage children’s natural curiosity and fascination about the world around us, and inspire children to become avid nature lovers and explorers.

 I received my Bachelor's of Fine Arts Degree at

 Parson's School of Design and The New School in NYC.